-If you wish to set the router's basic IP parameters in this fashion, the host must be on the same Ethernet segment as one of the router's Ethernet interfaces.
+If you wish to set the router's basic IP parameters in this fashion, the host must be on the same Ethernet segment as the router's Ethernet interface.
 You can then do the following:

 - 1. Set the host's IP address to 198.41.12.2, with a Class C subnet mask (255.255.255.0) and then Telnet to 198.41.12.1. - 2.
 Enter the default password letmein at the password prompt.
 The command line interface prompt will appear on the screen. - 3.
-Use the configure command and set the IPAddress, SubnetMask, and IPBroadcast keywords in the IP Ethernet 0 (and/or Ethernet 1)section. - 4.
+Use the configure command and set the IPAddress, SubnetMask, and IPBroadcast keywords in the IP Ethernet 0 section. - 4.
 Use the save command to save the changes to the device's Flash ROM. - 5.
 Change the host's configuration back to its original settings.